Restream/reindexer/readme.md

 #### Get Reindexer using go.mod and replace

-If you need modified reindexer's sources, you can use `replace` like that.
+If you need modified Reindexer's sources, you can use `replace` like that.

 1. Download and build reindexer:
 ```bash